2ndSightLab/ai-tracker/fixed.md

 6/4/2026 2:27 Let's go.
 Unlocking and logging in.

+🟢 If prompt has ? at end do not add : like Change creds?:

 🟢 Another menu is not consistent.
-Fixing.

 ⭐️ Lines added: 321 Lines removed: 70 Net: +251